Take Your Learning Beyond the Classroom

-- You are not allowed monetary compensation of any kind for their participation in SPUR opportunities.
-This includes students participating in SPUR for zero-credit.
+- You are not allowed monetary compensation of any kind for your participation in SPUR opportunities.
+This includes students participating in SPUR for zero credits.

-- If you are studying away, you may apply for and participate in SPUR with the exception of those studying in the following locations due to Visa restrictions/government regulations: NYU Accra, NYU London and NYU Madrid.
+- If you are studying away, you may apply for and participate in SPUR with the exception of those studying in the following locations due to Visa restrictions/government regulations: NYU London.

 Established in 2001, the Stern Honors Program invites high-achieving seniors to become intimately involved in graduate-level research.
 The program pairs you with research-oriented faculty members who partner with and advise program participants throughout their year-long development of a thesis.
 Additionally, you will take part in an honors seminar (1-credit seminar plus 1-credit thesis each semester of your senior year) with other program participants and have the opportunity to take graduate-level courses in areas of interest.

 - Interested juniors are invited to attend an information session in the early spring to learn more about the program.
 Details are provided in Stern Weekly and via email.

 - Applicants answer a series of in-depth questions to help determine high-level research interest and capabilities along with a faculty evaluation.

 - The application submission deadline is in mid-to-late March.
 Detailed application information can be found on the Application Information Page.

-- Final admissions decisions are determined in early May
+- Final admissions decisions are determined in late April/early May

 - Admitted students attend a required Orientation Session at the end of the spring semester